cdapio/coopr/provisioner/daemon/plugins/automators/chef_automator/chef_automator/cookbooks/hadoop/README.md

 * CentOS 6.4+
 * Ubuntu 12.04+

 This cookbook assumes that you have a working Java installation.
-It has been tested using version 1.13.0 of the java cookbook, using Oracle Java 6.
+It has been tested using version 1.21.2 of the java cookbook, using Oracle Java 6.
 If you plan on using Hive with a database other than the embedded Derby, you will need to provide it and set it up prior to starting Hive Metastore service.

 # Usage

+This cookbook is designed to be used with a wrapper cookbook or a role with settings for configuring Hadoop.
+The services should work out of the box on a single host, but little validation is done that you have made a working Hadoop configuration.
+The cookbook is attribute-driven and is suitable for use via either `chef-client` or `chef-solo` since it does not use any server-based functionality.
+The cookbook defines service definitions for each Hadoop service, but it does not enable or start them, by default.

 # Attributes